 MIDDLE SCHOOL SUMMER READING

-Teacher Margaret has selected New Kid by Jerry Craft as the book to be read by all rising Middle School Students.
-The novel has won numerous awards, including the Newbery Award, Coretta Scott King Author Award, and the Kirkus Prize for Young Readers Literature, and it will serve as a springboard for many middle school discussions about stereotypes, acceptance, diversity, and transitions to new situations.
+Teacher Margaret has selected When You Catch a Tiger, by Tae Keller, as the book that all rising Middle School students will read this summer.
+It is the winner of the 2021 Newbery Medal, and it will serve as a springboard for many middle school discussions about stereotypes, acceptance, diversity, and transitions to new situations.
 Grades six, seven and eight, you will complete one of the activities described below and hand them in on the first day of school.